 HOW TO BECOME A VOLUNTEER:

-- The Volunteer Engagement team will contact you by phone or email to discuss the program.
+- We will contact you by phone or email to discuss the program, your experience and set up an interview.

-- All volunteer applicants complete a Volunteer Interview and if offered a position, will complete our online Volunteer Orientation and hands-on, role specific training prior to volunteering.
+- Volunteers must complete an in person working interview and if offered a position, will complete our online Volunteer Orientation and hands-on, role specific training.

 - A background check and/or DMV check is required prior to volunteering for PAWS positions that work directly with home bound clients.